-The majority of STIP projects are designated for preserving the condition of the state's road and bridge conditions.
-However, where funding allows, MoDOT programs projects aimed at improving reliability and reducing congestion on the busiest corridors in the state.
+An overwhelming majority of STIP projects are designated for preserving the condition of the state's road and bridge conditions.
+However, where funding allows, MoDOT programs projects aimed at improving reliability throughout the state and reducing congestion on the busiest corridors.
 In some cases, this can mean individual construction projects aimed at improving the safety, capacity, and efficiency of a roadway.
 In addition, MoDOT funds system management and operations functions to help improve reliability.
-These functions include services such as Transportation Management Centers in St. Louis, Kansas City, and Springfield, emergency response crews on the state's major highways, and intelligent transportation systems to provide customers with real-time information to increase the likelihood of a reliable trip.
-In the 2020-2024 STIP, MoDOT has programmed projects and services to move MoDOT towards the federal system reliability and congestion performance targets.
+These functions include services such as Transportation Management Centers in St. Louis, Kansas City and Springfield, emergency response crews on the state's major highways, and intelligent transportation systems to provide customers with real-time information to increase the likelihood of a reliable trip.
+In the 2022-2026 STIP, MoDOT has programmed projects and services to move MoDOT towards the federal system reliability and congestion performance targets.

 MoDOT has also developed a statewide freight plan to help the department make smarter decisions and investments to optimize Missouri's ability to move products throughout the state.
 The freight plan, updated in 2017, will help the state better prepare for necessary improvements to facilitate a reliable movement of goods well into the future.
-In the 2020-2024 STIP, MoDOT has programmed projects to move MoDOT towards the federal freight performance target.
+This plan is being updated again in 2021.
+In the 2022-2026 STIP, MoDOT has programmed projects to move MoDOT towards the federal freight performance target.

 MoDOT is committed to improving air quality through modifying its operations, providing information to the public and employees, leading air quality improvements, managing congestion to reduce emissions, providing alternative choices for commuters and promoting the use of environmentally friendly fuels and vehicles.
 A Congestion Mitigation and Air Quality (CMAQ) Performance Plan, created by the East-West Gateway Council of Governments, helps direct the department and it's partners to make more informed decisions regarding the use of federal state, and local transportation air quality funding.
-In the 2020-2024 STIP, MoDOT has programmed approximately \$8.9 million in the first three years to move MoDOT towards the CMAQ performance targets.
+In the 2022-2026 STIP, MoDOT has programmed approximately \$8.2 million in the first three years to move MoDOT towards the CMAQ performance targets.

-MoDOT continues to be committed to maximizing available funds for transportation.
-In January 2017, the Missouri Highways and Transportation Commission reinstated the cost share program.
-The cost share program provides MoDOT and external partners the ability to pool resources and better leverage investment efforts to deliver transportation improvements.
+MoDOT continues to maximize available funds for transportation.
+The Missouri Highways and Transportation Commission's cost share program provides MoDOT and external partners the ability to pool resources and better leverage investment efforts to deliver transportation improvements.
 The local funds leveraged for cost share projects increase available funds for transportation.
-The Commission allocated cost share funds of \$10 million for 2018, \$15 million for 2019, and \$25 million for 2020.
-Further Commission action in January 2018 increased cost share funding to \$30 million for 2021, \$35 million for 2022, \$40 million for 2023 and \$45 million for 2024, and annually thereafter.
+The Commission allocated cost share funds of \$35 million for 2022, \$40 million for 2023 and \$45 million for 2024, and annually thereafter.

-For the 2020-2024 period, the forecast relies on deficit spending each year in order to match all available federal funds.
-The average deficit spending is \$71 million per year.
-As of June 30, 2018, the combined balance of the State Road Fund, State Road Bond Fund and State Highways and Transportation Department Fund was \$702 million.
-Deficit spending will reduce the amount from an estimated \$677 million on July 1, 2019 (the beginning of state fiscal year 2020) to \$320 million on June 30, 2024 (the end of state fiscal year 2024).
-Of the \$320 million projected to be in the state treasury at that time, \$265 million is the projected State Road Fund balance.
+For the 2022-2026 period, the financial forecast relies heavily on deficit spending with the exceptions of 2023 and 2026 when Amendment 3 bond proceeds are received.
+Deficit spending will reduce the combined balance of the State Road Fund, State Road Bond Fund and State Highways and Transportation Department Fund from an estimated \$998.7 million on July 1, 2020 (the beginning of state fiscal year 2021) to \$350.9 million on June 30, 2027 (the end of state fiscal year 2027).
+Of the \$350.9 million projected to be in the state treasury at that time, \$295.9 million is the projected State Road Fund balance.
 Debt covenants and the Missouri Constitution require MoDOT to maintain one year of senior lien debt service in the State Road Fund.
 The debt service requirement for state fiscal year 2023, the final year of the senior lien debt service, is \$18.5 million.
 Additional cash is necessary in the State Road Fund for cash flow purposes.